 COVID-19 is a terrible responsibility facing our country.
 Everyone from frontline clinicians to policymakers and lab scientists are undertaking backbreaking work to tackle the human and economic toll it is taking across the country and worldwide.

 While this particular virus is new, the playbook for reaching the other side is not: massively increase testing, deliver scientifically tested therapeutics for treatment, and mass produce reliable vaccines to bring back a sense of health security.
-Through a combination of heroic efforts by frontline caregivers and essential workers of all types, a record-setting pace of discovery in the biopharma sector to deliver therapeutics and vaccines, and collective sacrifice through social distancing and other tactics, I’m confident we will find our way to a new equilibrium sooner than otherwise expected.
+Through a combination of heroic efforts by frontline caregivers and essential workers of all types, a record-setting pace of discovery in the biopharma sector to deliver therapeutics and vaccines, and collective sacrifice through physical distancing and other tactics, I’m confident we will find our way to a new equilibrium sooner than otherwise expected.

 We must do better in light of visible gaps in the response—look no further than the disproportionate impact felt by the eldery in nursing homes and people of color in underserved urban areas.
 But even closing these gaps will not solve the structural obstacles to making healthcare in this country healthy again.
 The trends creating sclerotic behavior across the healthcare value chain were around before COVID-19 and, without an attacker’s mentality, will continue to squeeze value out of our essential ecosystem.